cloudpier/cloudpier-ui/readme.md

 Standalone and Full mode
 ------------------------

-Cloud4SOA can be started in two modes: standalone and full.
+Cloud Pier can be started in two modes: standalone and full.
 The 'standalone' mode allows users to use only the matchmaking functionality hiding deployment, monitoring, migration and SLA enforcement.
 Furthermore, the 'standalone' mode provide a slightly modified welcome page that avoid referring to the functions not provided in this mode.

 The mode can be decided at startup by mean of a system property (environment variable) 'c4s.mode'.
-When set to 'standalone' this property makes the Cloud4SOA application to work in standalone mode.
-When unset, set to 'full' (or any other value) Cloud4SOA works full featured.
+When set to 'standalone' this property makes the Cloud Pier application to work in standalone mode.
+When unset, set to 'full' (or any other value) Cloud Pier works full featured.

-When using mvn gwt:run, the property can be set with:

-    mvn -Dc4s.mode=standalone gwt:run

 When deploying the war file in tomcat, the property can be set using the CATALINA_OPTS variable: